Democratic education: Teaching principles

-Age range: Age mixing is a deliberate policy in some democratic schools.
-It may include very young children, even babies.
-Some democratic schools only enroll older students.

-Location: Democratic education is not limited to any particular setting.
-Settings for democratic learning communities include in an office building, on city streets, and in a rural area.
+Compared to traditional education, progressive education prefers explorative ways of learning over the adherence to instructions.
+However, frontal instruction remains a commonly used approach in at least some Democratic Schools.

 Theory

-While types of democratic education are as numerous as types of democracy, a general definition of democratic education is "an education that democratizes learning itself."
 The goals of democratic education vary according to the participants, the location, and access to resources.
+This differs from the traditional understanding of civic education, where the educational goals are mostly defined by the teaching staff, and the learning community is not democratically organized.

 There is no unified body of literature, spanning multiple disciplines, on democratic education.
 However, there are theories of democratic education from the following perspectives:

 Cognitive theory

-During the practice theory movement, there was renewed interest in child development.
-Jean Piaget's theory of universal steps in comprehension and general patterns in the acquisition of knowledge was challenged by experiences at democratic schools.
-"No two kids ever take the same path.
-Few are remotely similar.
-Each child is so unique, so exceptional."

 Jean Lave was one of the first and most prominent social anthropologists to discuss cognition within the context of cultural settings presenting a firm argument against the functionalist psychology that many educationalists refer to implicitly.

 For Lave, learning is a process undergone by an actor within a specific context.
 The skills or knowledge learned in one process are not generalizable nor reliably transferred to other areas of human action.
 Her primary focus was on mathematics in context and mathematics education.

 The broader implications reached by Lave and others who specialize in situated learning are that beyond the argument that certain knowledge is necessary to be a member of society (a Durkheimian argument), knowledge learned in the context of a school is not reliably transferable to other contexts of practice.

 John Locke argues that children are capable of reasoning at a young age: "It will perhaps be wonder'd, that I mention reasoning with children; and yet I cannot but think that the true way of dealing with them.
 They understand it as early as they do language; and, if I misobserve not, they love to be treated as rational creatures, sooner than is imagin'd," Rousseau disagreed: "Use force with children and reasoning with men."

 Humans are innately curious, and democratic education supports the belief that the drive to learn is sufficiently strong to motivate children to become effective adults.